In 2020 £26,876 of funding was awarded to Further Education and Higher Education libraries through the Innovation and Development Fund (IDF).

-Four projects from across Scotland benefited from the annual fund which is open to SLIC member libraries who do not benefit from the Public Library Improvement Fund (PLIF) or the School Library Improvement Fund (SLIF).
+The Fund was introduced in 2005 and supports pioneering library projects throughout Scotland.
+It is aimed at those who do not benefit from the Public Library Improvement Fund (PLIF) or the School Library Improvement Fund (SLIF).

-You can find out more about the IDF 2020 Awards below.
+You can find more details on the successful Awards below.

 The ESOL Book Club

 The ESOL Book Group encourages potential library users to practice their reading skills with books.
 More importantly it allows people to meet with others and exchange ideas.